AS400JPLPC/zig-helix/README.md

 Setting up Helix, I work with Linux, you will find in your distribution how to install it.

+To develop, it is better to have an installation of ZIG / ZLS, in your HOME, think about changing the version, this allows you to test more easily

 https://helix-editor.com/

 a) install Zig https://ziglang.org/download/

 b) install Zls LSP [https://github.com/zigtools/zls](https://github.com/zigtools/zls)

+c) install pacman lldb ( lldb-vscode)  Helix cherche le débogueur

 c) install lldb (pacman -S lldb) for manjaro or arch    lldb-vscode  recommend for Helix and ZIG